stx-labs/security-handbook/src/ssh_keys.md

 ```
 ssh-keygen -t ed25519-sk -O resident -O verify-required -O 'application=ssh:user-function-CARDNO'
 ```
-You SHOULD specify the username, function (what the key will be used for), and YubiKey serial number in the UID string.
-You SHOULD NOT simply keep the string `user-function-CARDNO`.
+You SHOULD structure your `UID` strings as `function-CARDNO`, where `function` is what the key will be used for, and `CARDNO` is the YubiKey serial number.
+You SHOULD NOT simply keep the string `function-CARDNO`.

+Here is an example command to create some keys:

 You SHOULD NOT specify a password when creating the key, since it will only be used to lock the empty file on the filesystem.